Explore upcoming Parkinson’s educational and fundraising events below.

 Very often, the emotional, social, physical, and psychological needs of those diagnosed with YOPD are different from those diagnosed at an older age.
 You might be soaring in your career, expecting a baby, raising multiple school-age children at home, and/or getting ready to buy your first house.
 These are different concerns than those who are diagnosed much later in life have.
 That’s why we want to shine a spotlight on YOPD.
 We want you to have the education, resources, and support you need to live well with Parkinson’s no matter your age.

 During this event designed specifically for people with YOPD, you will learn from and interact with Parkinson’s experts and people living with YOPD on a wide range of topics that are unique to your situation.
-From treatments to work, relationships, exercise, and more, you’ll leave with a concrete plan on how to live well with Parkinson’s for many years to come.
+From the biology and etiology of YOPD to treatments, reinvention, exercise, and more, you’ll leave with a concrete plan on how to live well with Parkinson’s for many years to come.

 According to the Parkinson’s Outcomes Project, a study that tracked over 13,000 people in five countries with Parkinson’s, depression and anxiety are the two most important factors that affect the well-being of people with Parkinson’s.
 Nearly 80% of people living with Parkinson’s report feeling depressed and anxious at some point throughout their disease.
 Feeling depressed and/or anxious can negatively impact your motor symptoms, relationships, sleep, disease progression, ability to exercise, and more, all of which are critical aspects to living well with Parkinson’s.